GioBonvi/Infiltrate/README.md

 With my version I changed some behaviours and part of the structure of the game, mainly little changes without great impact, but I like them:

+ - I changed the name of the game from 'Spyfall' to 'Infiltrate' to avoid problems with trademarks

- - I think my version has less connection problem (ghost players, match not starting), but it could also be due to a lessere load of the server
+ - I think my version has less connection problem (ghost players, match not starting), but it could also be due to a lesser load of the server

  - I built the game around the idea that each match has a **host** who is the only one who has some _powers_ over other users: he starts and ends the matches, he can kick players.
 This solved some problems I experienced in the other version (more than one player tried to do the same action at the same time resulting in freezes and crashes) and prevents users from randomly kicking other players